FlamingLlama/PCA_Essay_Iris/README.md

 # PCA_Essay_Code
-Python code from my second year undergraduate essay on 'Principal Component Analysis' using the famous 'Iris' dataset
+Python code from second year undergraduate essay on 'Principal Component Analysis' using the famous 'Iris' dataset

 ## Language
 Python (in Jupyter Notebook)